 Between Ochre People and the iWork Jobsite, Joanne is accessing and assisting in the fight for greater indigenous employment from both sides.
-Consulting with both employment as well as the innate connection with her own people, Joanne can act as mediator; meeting companies in the middle to uncover and understand the gaps in their workforce.
+Consulting with both platform as well as the innate connection with her own people, Joanne can act as mediator; meeting companies in the middle to uncover and understand the gaps in their workforce.
 With this information, she can bring these opportunities back to the indigenous community, winning commercial contracts across the corporate world, resources sector and construction industry.

 At the core of both Joanne’s personal and professional drive is a desire for positive, genuine change, and the will to make it happen.
 Through her initiatives, she has empowered companies to be both commercially viable and socially responsible, paving the way to provide employment for the people that really need it.